pradhagini-024/T-FLIPFLOP-POSEDGE/README.md

 **AIM:**

 To implement T flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**

-Quartus prime
+Quartus prime II

 **THEORY**